 Many entrepreneurs don't want to mix their personal finances with their business finances.
 This is a good idea, but in the beginning you will have the best insight into the business idea and its potential, and therefore you are the best judge of risk.
 Therefore, you should always be prepared to invest some of your own money to get started.
 It is also a strong signal to banks and other lenders that you believe in your business idea.
 Don't forget that 99% of companies are financed with their own funds!

-The traditional major Swedish banks rarely lend money to small businesses, especially start-ups, unless the owners already have a long track record and a strong private relationship with the bank.
-They often require collateral such as real estate or personal guarantees.
-Typically, a traditional bank loan can be set up with a long repayment period of 3-5 years, but often requires a long process with high collateral requirements and in some cases expensive set-up fees.
+The traditional major Swedish banks rarely lend money to small businesses, especially start-ups, unless the owners already have a long track record and a strong personal relationship with the bank.
+They often require collateral such as real estate or a personal guarantee.
+Typically, a traditional bank loan can be set up with a long repayment period of 3-5 years, but it often requires a long process with high collateral requirements and, in some cases, expensive set-up fees.

 Another option is factoring, which is now often used as an alternative or complement to traditional business loans.
 Factoring works well for small amounts and shorter periods of time and is usually quick and easy, but usually more expensive than business loans.